-Over the last couple of months, I’ve been quietly creating my art studio.
-I’m wanting to bring art back to the fore of my creative business now that my poetry manuscript is completed.
+Over the last months, I’ve been quietly creating my art studio.
+I’m wanting to bring art back to the fore of my creative business now that my poetry collection manuscript is completed.

 I’ve been loving doing this so much!
 My art studio is a large room in my home which was once my kids’ playroom.
 It has a view of our lovely back garden and the sky and it’s peaceful.

-I’d always wanted an art studio and well, to be honest, I ain’t getting any younger.
-I turned 45 in August and I’m making my best life now – not someday.
+I’d always wanted an art studio and, to be honest, I ain’t getting any younger.
+I’m 45 and I’m making my best life now – not someday.
 And my best life includes an art studio.

 I’ve been having a lot of fun collecting things for my art studio: paints, brushes, canvases, shelves, woven baskets, pot plants, teacups, and a piano!
 I even collected a heavy wooden desk.

-Earlier this year, I received my father-in-law’s old desk and though I thought it was a little dull, I saw its potential: Maybe a coat of chalk paint will give it a new life as my art table!
+A little while ago, I received my father-in-law’s old desk and although it’s a bit dull, I saw its potential: Maybe a coat of chalk paint will give it a new life as my art table!

 I want to scale down the size of the paintings I do so I can create plenty of art without stressing my hands out (as I have Marfan syndrome).
 The desk isn’t big so it’ll remind me to work smaller.